-Both the Canon D30 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
-The Canon D30 was replaced by the Canon D60, while the RX100 IV was followed by the Sony RX100 IV.
+Both the D30 and the RX100 IV have been discontinued, but can regularly be found used on ebay.
+The D30 was replaced by the Canon D60, while the RX100 IV was followed by the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon D30 better than the Sony RX100 IV or vice versa?
 The listing below highlights the relative strengths of the two models.